x4sh3s/x4sh3s.github.io/_posts/2022-09-07-divide-and-bypass-amsi.md

 We reached the end of the post,

-As a review, we saw how to bypass AMSI by dividing a script into small file.
-I thing the most useful use case of this method is execute an AMSI bypass, but it can be applied on any scripts ( small scripts ), Reverse shell, FODHelper UAC Bypass ..
+As a review, we saw how to bypass AMSI by dividing a script into small files.
+I think the most useful use-case of this method is execute an AMSI bypass, but it can be applied on any scripts ( small scripts ), Reverse shell, FODHelper UAC Bypass ..
 I didn't testing on a script that contains defined functions, but the principle stay the same.

 i hope you learned something new by reading this post, if you have any comment/idea let me know, Any feedback will be appreciated ..